sts10/compound-passphrase-list-safety-checker/readme.markdown

 1. does NOT contain any pairs of words that can be combined to make another word on the list.
 (We'll call this a "compounding")

-2. does Not contain any pairs of words that can be combined such that they can be guessed in two distinct ways (We'll call this a "problematic overlap").
+2. does NOT contain any pairs of words that can be combined such that they can be guessed in two distinct ways within the same word-length space (We'll call this a "problematic overlap").

 ## Brief examples of each of these conditions being violated